Car Insurance for Leased Vehicles: Requirements & Coverage You Need

 Is car insurance more expensive for a leased vehicle?

 The insurance rate itself is not automatically higher just because you lease.
-However, the required coverage levels — full coverage with higher liability limits and low deductibles — means you'll typically pay more than someone who owns their car outright and carries only liability.
-In 2026, full coverage nationally averages between $177 and $225 per month, compared to around $68–$76 per month for minimum coverage.
+However, the required coverage levels — full coverage with higher liability limits and low deductibles — mean you'll typically pay more than someone who owns their car outright and carries only liability.
+In 2026, full coverage nationally averages between $177 and $225 per month, compared to around $61–$76 per month for minimum coverage.
 Shopping around, enrolling in telematics programs, bundling policies, and buying gap insurance through your insurer rather than the dealership can all help reduce the difference.
+See our car insurance cost guide for a detailed breakdown.

 What happens if I get in an accident in a leased car?